Fachbereichsplanung

 Cost center planning

-Cost center planning helps to create transparency and an overview of the costs incurred within a company and enables costs to be controlled and managed more efficiently.
-In cost center planning, an internal view of the operational value chain takes place.
-With the help of secondary costs, internal flows of services and goods can be planned.
-With the help of allocations, administrative cost centers are relieved and revenue-generating cost centers are debited.
-These two methods also ensure in planning terms that internal company departments operate cost-efficiently.
+Cost center planning helps to create transparency and an overview of the costs incurred within a company and enables them to be controlled and managed more efficiently.In the course of this, an internal view of the operational value chain takes place.
+Here, internal flows of services and goods can be planned with the help of secondary costs.
+Allocations, on the other hand, relieve administrative cost centers and debit revenue-generating cost centers.With these two methods, planning ensures that internal company departments work cost-efficiently.

 Personnel cost planning